8 ways to protect your house from burglars

 Unoccupied houses are prime targets for burglars, giving them an easy way to get in and out without being discovered.
 Classic Home Alone stuff...

 However, like Kevin in Home Alone, there are things you can do to make it look like there are people in the house even when there isn't.

-Invest in a light timer, and set it so a living room lamp comes on from around 7–10pm every night – much more effective than just leaving a light on for a week (plus, you won't be wasting money on electricity you're not using).
+An easy way to burglar-proof your home is to invest in a light timer.
+You can set it so a living room lamp comes on from around 7pm – 10pm every night – much more effective than just leaving a light on for a week (plus, you won't be wasting money on electricity you're not using).

 Also, make sure to take all your valuables with you when you go back home.
 Well, you might not be able to carry your flat screen TV on the train, but take as much as you can.